konstructio/kubefirst/docs/common/metaphors.md

 ### CI/CD

-The **Metaphor** applications come with complete CI/CD process including automated builds, container hand helm chart creation, container and helm chart publishing, linting, tests, gitops deployments to `development`, `staging`, and `production` namespaces, release management, version management, and hotfixes.
+The **Metaphor** applications come with complete CI/CD processes including automated builds, container Helm chart creation, container and helm chart publishing, linting, tests, gitops deployments to `development`, `staging`, and `production` namespaces, release management, version management, and hotfixes.
 It serves as an excellent proving ground for changes to the CI/CD layer.